bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 # Routine Notes
 Longevity medicine is experimental and frontier science, consult with a medical professional about your own health goals.

-## Longevity Routine, Updated 12-2025
+## Longevity Routine, Updated 2-2026
-I have run a longevity routine for ten years, taking it seriously for the past five years.
-I am Open-Sourcing my protocol by popular demand.

 ### Goals
 - Maintain the energy and vitality of my 20s for the next 20 years